Prerequisites

 UDS Core

-can run in any CNCF conformant Kubernetes distribution, but sometimes customizations are needed based on environments.
-This is an attempt to document and link to relevant information to aid in setting up your Kubernetes environment and hosts to ensure a successful UDS Core
+can run in any CNCF conformant Kubernetes distribution that has not reached End-of-Life (EOL).
+This documentation aims to provide guidance and links to relevant information to help configure your Kubernetes environment and hosts for a successful installation of UDS Core

 Cluster Requirements